 In order to use the try-catch-after construct, the code must be written in the following format:

-try % Code that may throw an error catch % Code to handle the error after % Code to execute regardless of whether an error occurred end
+% Code to execute regardless of whether an error occurred

 The try-catch-after construct is a powerful tool for handling errors in Erlang.
 It allows developers to write code that is robust and resilient to errors, and to take appropriate action when errors occur.